salsita/prism/docs/README.md

 ```

-It's obvious that we are utilizing the full power of Generators here because we are yielding Side Effect to `fetchGif` in our `init` function. `Yield`ing Side Effects is as easy as yielding Effect wrapped in `sideEffect` function which is exposed by `redux-side-effects` library.
-We are using this declarative approach so that unit testing is breeze.
+It's obvious that we are utilizing full power of Generators here because, we are yielding Side Effect to `fetchGif` in our `init` function. `Yield`ing Side Effects is as easy as yielding Effect wrapped in `sideEffect` function, which is exposed by `redux-side-effects` library.
+Declarative approach is used, so that unit testing is a breeze.

 We can abstract any Side Effect to calling following line: